-1 Appendix A: Definitions and Terms 2 3 As used in Part Five, unless the context requires otherwise, the following definitions shall 4 apply: 5 6 Applicant: An applicant for a state permit, license, lease or other authorization for renewable 7 energy facilities development or other related structures, equipment or facilities will be referred 8 to as "the applicant".
-9 10 Areas important to fisheries: (Goal 19) 11 a.) areas of high catch (e.g., high total pounds landed and high value of landed catch); or 12 b.) areas where highly valued fish are caught even if in low abundance or by few fishers; or 13 c.) areas that are important on a seasonal basis; or 14 d.) areas important to commercial or recreational fishing activities, including those of 15 individual ports or particular fleets; or e.) habitat areas that support food or prey species important to commercially and recreationally 16 17 caught fish and shellfish species.
-18 19 Conservation: a principle of action guiding Oregon's ocean-resources management, which 20 seeks to protect the integrity of marine ecosystems while giving priority to the protection and 21 wise use of renewable resources over nonrenewable; as used in the Oregon Ocean Resources 22 Management Plan, the act of conservation means "that the integrity, diversity, stability, complexity, and the productivity of marine biological communities and their habitats are 23 24 maintained or, where necessary, restored" and "...accommodat(ing) the needs for economic 25 development while avoiding wasteful uses and maintaining future availability.
-(Territorial Sea 26 Plan Appendix A: Glossary of Terms) 27 28 Critical marine habitat: means one or more of the following land and water areas: 29 a.) areas designated as "critical habitat" in accordance with federal laws governing threatened 30 and endangered species; or 31 b.) areas designated in the Territorial Sea Plan as either: 32 1.) as needed for the survival of animal or plant species listed by state or federal laws as 33 "threatened", "endangered", or "sensitive".
-Such areas might include special areas used for 34 feeding, mating, breeding/spawning, nurseries, parental foraging, overwintering, or haul 35 out or resting.
-This is not intended to limit the application of federal law regarding 36 threatened and endangered species; or 2.) "unique" (i.e. one of a kind in Oregon) habitat for scientific research or education 37 38 within the Oregon territorial sea.
-(Territorial Sea Plan, Part Two) 39 40 Ecosystem: the living and non-living components of the environment which interact or 41 function together, including plant and animal organisms, the physical environment, and the 42 energy systems in which they exist.
-All the components of an ecosystem are interrelated.
+1 2 Appendix A: Definitions and Terms 3 As used in Part Five, unless the context requires otherwise, the following definitions shall apply: 5 6 Important marine habitat: (Goal 19) are areas and associated biologic communities that are: 7 8 a.) important to the biological viability of commercially or recreationally caught species or that support important food or prey species for commercially or recreationally caught species; or 9 b.) needed to assure the survival of threatened or endangered species; or 10 11 c.) ecologically significant to maintaining ecosystem structure, biological productivity, and biological diversity; or 12 d.) essential to the life-history or behaviors of marine organisms; or 13 14 e.) especially vulnerable because of size, composition, or location in relation to chemical or other pollutants, noise, physical disturbance, alteration, or harvest; or 15 f.) unique or of limited range within the state.
+16 17 Areas important to fisheries: (Goal 19) 18 a.) areas of high catch (e.g., high total pounds landed and high value of landed catch); or 19 b.) areas where highly valued fish are caught even if in low abundance or by few fishers; or 20 c.) areas that are important on a seasonal basis; or 21 22 d.) areas important to commercial or recreational fishing activities, including those of individual ports or particular fleets; or 23 24 25 e.) habitat areas that support food or prey species important to commercially and recreationally caught fish and shellfish species.
+26 27 28 29 30 31 32 33 34 conservation: a principle of action guiding Oregon's ocean-resources management, which seeks to protect the integrity of marine ecosystems while giving priority to the protection and wise use of renewable resources over nonrenewable; as used in the Oregon Ocean Resources Management Plan, the act of conservation means "that the integrity, diversity, stability, complexity, and the productivity of marine biological communities and their habitats are maintained or, where necessary, restored" and "accommodat(ing) the needs for economic development while avoiding wasteful uses and maintaining future availability.
+(Territorial Sea Plan Appendix A: Glossary of Terms) 35 36 37 38 critical marine habitat: means one or more of the following land and water areas: a.) areas designated as "critical habitat" in accordance with federal laws governing threatened and endangered species; or b.) areas designated in the Territorial Sea Plan as either: 39 40 41 42 43 1.) as needed for the survival of animal or plant species listed by state or federal laws as "threatened", "endangered", or "sensitive".
+Such areas might include special areas used for feeding, mating, breeding/spawning, nurseries, parental foraging, overwintering, or haul out or resting.
+This is not intended to limit the application of federal law regarding threatened and endangered species; or